Yoast/wordpress-seo/readme.txt

 Release date: 2023-09-19

+Yoast SEO 21.2 is out today!
+In this release, we've improved the naming of several features and enhanced the sidebar in the block editor, making it easier to use.
+Find out more about what's new in Yoast SEO 21.2 in [our release post](https://yoa.st/release-19-9-23)!

 #### Enhancements

 * Renames Google preview to Search appearance in the metabox and sidebar.

 #### Bugfixes

-* Fixes a bug where, even if `Show author archives without posts in search results` is enabled, the archive page has a `noindex` in the `robots` metatag.
+* Fixes a bug where, even if `Show author archives without posts in search results` is enabled, the archive page would have a `noindex` in the `robots` metatag.
 * Fixes a bug where notices about incorrect calls to `wpdb::prepare` would be thrown on Yoast SEO Premium activation.
 * Fixes a bug where pagination meta tags would be wrong when using Query Loop Block with custom query variables.
 * Fixes a bug where the redirect notification would mention \"posts\" when a tag was deleted or trashed.